Amishaojha/Amazon-Sales-Report/README.md

 Repeat customers made up 35% of total purchases.
 Average order value increased to ₹1200.
 Interactive Visualizations: Utilize various Power BI visualizations such as bar charts, line graphs, and maps for a rich analytical experience.

 🔧 Tools and Technologies Used:
 Power BI for data visualization and dashboard creation Excel for data preprocessing

-SQL for data extraction and manipulation
-Python for advanced data analysis and machine learning 💡 Learning Outcomes:
+💡 Learning Outcomes:
 Enhanced my data visualization skills using Power BI Improved ability to transform raw data into actionable insights Gained a deeper understanding of sales data analysis and reporting